 Industrial Partner: Rolls Royce

-i) Can complex and dynamic component geometries be accurately mapped out in near real-time using in-process ultrasonic time of flight data, where extreme thermal gradients cause distortion of the expected wave paths?
+- Can complex and dynamic build geometries be accurately mapped out in near real-time using in-process ultrasonic inspection data, where extreme thermal gradients (generated by the manufacturing process) cause distortion of the expected wave paths?

-The student will work in collaboration and spend time on site working with the lead industry partner to gain a greater appreciation of the specific industrial challenges and opportunity for automated inspection during fusion welding.
+The student will be based in the newly opened £2.1M Sensor Enabled Automation & Control Hub (SEARCH) Laboratory at the University of Strathclyde, working alongside a research team of over 35 researchers and PhD Students, while also having access to state of the art sensor, robotic and welding equipment.
+The student will work in collaboration and spend time on site working with the lead industry partner (Rolls Royce) to gain a greater appreciation of the specific industrial challenges and opportunity for automated inspection during fusion welding.